 The excess of Vegas was spotlighted in popular culture as well.
 Ocean’s Eleven got a new millennium makeover in 2001 with a cast of superstars like George Clooney, Brad Pitt, and Julia Roberts.
 Then in 2009, The Hangover took it all to a new level with a raunchy morality tale of a Vegas bachelor party gone horribly awry.
 The 2013 Hangover 3 brought the action back to Vegas to close out the trilogy.

-Even Las Vegas’ motto, which became a popular part of the American lexicon, was a winking nod to the seemingly endless ways to satisfy the id: “What happens in Vegas, stays in Vegas.”
+Even Las Vegas’ motto, which became a popular part of the American lexicon, was a winking nod to the seemingly endless ways to satisfy the id: “What happens here, stays here.”

 Céline Dion made it safe to be a Vegas headliner again as she kicked off a 5-year residency at Caesars Palace in 2003 (and came back in 2011).
-She would be followed by big-ticket names like Elton John, Bette Midler, Cher, and Garth Brooks, all of whom made Vegas their performing home for a while.
+She would be followed by big-ticket names like Mariah Carey, Cher, Gwen Stefani and Bruno Mars all of whom have made Vegas their performing home for a while.

 Clearly, no one can rest on their laurels in Vegas, for this is not only a town that never sleeps, but also one in which progress never stops, even for a heartbeat.